 It is right that the Android 4.1.1 firmware update took away the screenshot button from the Tab 2 7.0 but the screen capture function is still there, but now it has become a little complex though.
 Here is how you can take a screenshot on your Galaxy Tab 2 7.0 on Android 4.1.1 or 4.1.2 firmware.

 Press the Power + Volume Down keys simultaneously for around 2 seconds and the screen will be captured.
 All screenshots, by default, are saved to SD Card> Pictures> Screenshots folder on your device.
-As it might sound to you, it is not as friendly method as it was with the previous ICS ROM but constant practice would make you get used to it.
+As it might sound to you, it is not the as friendly method as it was with the previous ICS ROM but constant practice would make you get used to it.

-As an alternative, you can take assistance of a screenshot app from the Google Play Store.
+As an alternative, you can take the assistance of a screenshot app from the Google Play Store.
 Some of these apps do not require root and come free.
 Here are a few good screenshot apps, my favorite being the Screenshot ER.